greggman/HappyFunTimes/examples.md

 Games
 -----

-For games the code is in `public/examples/scripts/gamesupport.js`. it handles disconnecting, turning on debug elements, and the main game loop and clock.
+For games the common code is in `public/examples/scripts/gamesupport.js`. it handles disconnecting, turning on debug elements, and the main game loop and clock.

 Controllers
 -----------

-For controllers the main code is in `public/examples/scripts/exampleui.js`.
+For controllers the common code is in `public/examples/scripts/exampleui.js`.
 It sets up name editing, handling disconnecting, turning on debug elements, and implementing a menu on the side.
 When a game disconnects the code will wait 1/2 a second and check if the game is running again.
 If so it reloads the controller.
 If no it redirects to "/"